feamster/COS461-Public/assignments/assignment1/README.md

 are struggling with any of the assignments this semester, please come to office hours, ask questions on Piazza, or talk to an instructor before or after class.

-You are not allowed to copy or look at code from other students.
-However, you are welcome to discuss the assignments with other students without sharing code.
+This is not a group assignment. **You are not allowed to copy or look at code from other students.** However, you are welcome to discuss the assignments with other students without sharing code.

 Let's get started!